felixlopz/hubrise-test-task/content/apps/pixelpoint-bridge/en/user-interface.md

 position: 3
 layout: documentation
 meta:
-  title: Connect the PixelPoint Brigde to HubRise - User Interface Guide
+  title: Connect PixelPoint Bridge to HubRise - User Interface Guide
-  description: Informs users on how navigate through the PixelPoint Bridge created by HubRise to connect the PAR PixelPoint EPOS solution to HubRise.
+  description: Informs users on how navigate through PixelPoint Bridge created by HubRise to connect the PAR PixelPoint EPOS solution to HubRise.
 Synchronise your data.
 ---

-The user interface for the PixelPoint Bridge provides basic diagnostic information about your connection.
+The user interface for PixelPoint Bridge provides basic diagnostic information about your connection.
 It also provides a link to the logs of the latest HubRise requests sent to the EPOS.

 ## Main page